SalvationDevelopment/Salvation-Development-Charter/Problems/problems.md

 - Not picking up the game for the first time
 - **Keeps people playing yugioh when they are dissatified with Konami**

+###Konami
+- Not sure what they dont know or care about
+- Dont seem to want to take legal action against the pros
+-

 #Questions
 - Why do people like Manual or Automatic?
-    - Realistic expierence
-    - They want to cheat
-    - Automation makes the game harder
-    - Automation makes the game easier

 - Why dont the programmers get along?
-    - Finacial reasons
-    - Pride
-    - Programming and spoken language barriers

 - Why is DN's staff corrupt/non responsive?
-- Why cant all the non-users work togeather across all the sims?
+- Why cant all the non-users/admin work togeather across all the sims?
 - Why cant we educate each other>
 - Why are we not tolerant of each other?
 - Why doesnt the YGOPro system sopport both TCG and OCG
 - What are the development cycles of each sim, and why.
+- Why is Konami not taking legal action, and when it does why is it only minor

-##Hypothesis (Primary)
+#Hypothesis (Primary)
-- Create a system
-- Leadership should be sole on one person
-- It should not be funded by donations.
+###Why do people like Manual or Automatic?
+In manual its easy to avoid misclicks, you can take back stuff, people want to cheat.
+Automatic may be poorly coded for certain situations.
+Manual is more flexiable for devided nonsensical rulings.
+Enables elitist class thinking.
+Illusion of control.

+###Why dont the programmers get along?
+Financial reasons, introverted personalities and prideful.
+Other programmers usually dont possess the skills to defy the other.
+Sense of ownership.
+Paranoia.
+Comp

+###Why is DN's staff corrupt/non responsive?
+Age of the staff is really low.
+No competitors.
+None of them have programming experience and are very threatened by developers.
+Backed by other established community support systems.
+Leader missing in action.
+Player base treats them poorly due to lack of service so they have an in group protective system.
+Secretive, ran by xenophobes.
+Effectively powerless and cant admit it so take anger out on player base.

+###Why cant all the non-users/admin work togeather across all the sims?
+Want different things.
+Want casual, want hardcore, some want by the book, personality disfunctions.
+Competition.
+Loyality.

 #Conclusions
 Problem is sociological in nature.